GeorgH93/PCGF_PluginLib/README.md

 ## Requirements:
 * Java 8 (or newer)
-* Bukkit, Spigot, Paper, Uranium or BungeeCord for MC 1.7 or newer
+* Bukkit, Spigot, Paper, Uranium for MC 1.7 or newer or BungeeCord for MC 1.8 or newer
 * (Optional) PlaceholderAPI (to use it with the provided message API)

 ## Adding it to your plugin